RyanWelly/lisp-in-rs-macros/README.md

 ATOM
 ```

 Note: dotted lists are not supported, CONS assumes its latter argument is a list.
-Define does not handle recursive definitions.
+Define does not handle recursive definitions, it's more like Schemes internal definitions than a true lispy define.

 ## Metacircular evaluator